eterry1388/dansguardian_denied_action/README.md

 ## Usage

-Dansguardian_denied_action follows the Observer pattern.
-See more information in the [Ruby Rdocs](http://ruby-doc.org/stdlib-2.1.0/libdoc/observer/rdoc/Observable.html).
+`dansguardian_denied_action` follows the Observer pattern.
+See more information from the [Ruby Rdocs](http://ruby-doc.org/stdlib-2.1.0/libdoc/observer/rdoc/Observable.html).
 You can add as many observers as you'd like that are triggered when a denied action log is added to the access log.
 An observer is an instance of a class that has an `update` method defined.
 The `update` method is called whenever the observer is notified (when there is a denied log).

 Currently only log file format 2 (CSV-style format) is supported.
 Please contribute if you'd like more formats supported.
 Make sure your `/etc/dansguardian/dansguardian.conf` has the `logfileformat` set as `2`.
 For example: